gip/resque-telework/README.md

 Telework comes with three main components

 * A web interface that smoothly integrates in Resque by adding it's own 'Telework' tab
-* A daemon process to be started on each host (`rake telework:start_daemon` starts a new daemon and returns while `rake telework:daemon` starts the new daemon interactively)
+* A daemon process to be started on each host (`rake telework:start_daemon` starts a new daemon and returns while `rake telework:daemon` runs the new daemon interactively)
 * A registration command (`rake telework:register_revision`) to be called by the deployment script when a new revision is added on the host

 Note that currently (Telework 0.0.1), the daemon process is included in the main app, which is not really elegant as the full Rails environment needs to be loaded to run the daemon.
 A light-weight daemon is currently being developed and should be ready in the coming weeks.